BenthicSubstrateMapping/PyHum/README.md

 1. This software has been tested with Python 2.7 on Linux Fedora 16 & 20, Ubuntu 12 -- 17, Windows 7.
 Python 3 is not yet supported

-2. This software has (so far) been used only with Humminbird 798, 898, 998, 1198 and 1199 series instruments.
+2. This software has (so far) been used only with Humminbird 798, 898, 998, 1198, 1199 and ONIX series instruments.

-3. PyHum is not yet compatable with newer ONIX/MEGA systems
+3. PyHum is not yet compatable with newer HELIX/MEGA systems

 ### Contents